-Our distillery is situated on the Albury Estate in the heart of the Surrey Hills Area of Outstanding Natural Beauty.
-We are adjacent to The Silent Pool, which dates back to The Ice Age and is renowned for its tranquility and natural beauty.
+The Distillery operates in a stunning location which we do the utmost to protect and preserve.
+We are situated on the Albury Estate in the heart of the Surrey Hills Area of Outstanding Natural Beauty.
+We are adjacent to The Silent Pool, which dates back to The Ice Age and is renowned for its tranquillity and natural beauty.

-Silent Pool Gin contains honey which we source from a neighbouring bee keeper.
-This makes our honey more expensive than other options but by supporting this local supplier we have helped build the number of hives from two to 12.
+Silent Pool Gin contains honey which we source from a neighbouring beekeeper.
+This makes our honey more expensive than other options but by supporting this local supplier we have helped build the number of hives from two to twelve.

 Our Silent Pool Gin refill machine was engineered from an underused 50l still.
 Customers bring their empty bottle to the distillery shop, push the button and The Dragon does the rest (read more about it here ).